StephenDsouza90/rock-paper-scissor-go/README.md

 ## Docker

-Dockerfile contains a multi-stage build process to reduce the size of the final image.
+Dockerfile contains a multi-stage build process to reduce the size of the image.

-The first base images uses `golang:alpine` and the app is added and complied within this image.
-A second image `alpine:latest` is used and the artifacts from the first image is added to the second image.
-Everything from the first image is left behind and only the second image is used.
-This reduces the size of the final image and keeps the Dockerfile maintainable.
+In the first stage of the multi build, the Go program is compiled and a Binary is produce.
+All the dependencies and the main program are compiled to a single Binary file that can be executed.
+In the second stage, the Binary is copied to the new image.
+This will reduce the size of the final image because it will contain the Binary.

 To build the Docker image, run the following command: